smbutterfield/ibmt17-18/_06-intro-harmonic/b3-tx-voiceleadingchorale.md

   - When the tenor and soprano are within an octave of each other, we call this a *closed voicing*.
   - When the tenor and soprano are more than an octave apart, we call this an *open voicing*.

+In general, a good voicing will mimic the overtone series on which our harmony is created.
+This details of this concept are discussed in Unit 8, but a general rule of good voicing is to allow wider intervals between lower voices and narrower intervals between high voices.

 ### Range

 The ranges for each voice in the examples are conservative, but will serve us well in our beginning part-writing.
 These are highly dependent on the intended performers.